-In the startup world, where resources are stretched paper-thin and everyone wears ten hats each, it’s common to hear founders say that they don’t have time to focus on their Search Engine Optimization (SEO) – it’s too expensive, too competitive, and takes too long to generate results.
-But in such a competitive space, every advantage counts, and focusing a bit of energy on optimizing your online presence is an investment worth making.
+In the startup world, where resources are stretched paper-thin and everyone wears ten hats, it’s common to hear founders say they don’t have time to focus on SEO (Search Engine Optimization).
+It’s too expensive, too competitive, and takes too long to generate results.
+But in such a competitive space, every advantage counts.
+Focusing a bit of energy on optimizing your online presence is an investment worth making.

-It generates conversation about and interest in your startup
+- SEO generates conversation about and interest in your startup.

-Keyword research is one of the most critical pieces of a successful SEO strategy because it allows you to find out exactly what your customers are searching for.
-The benefit of this is once you know what words and phrases your customers are looking for, you can improve your existing content to rank for those keywords, create better new content, and beat out the competition for those coveted clicks.
+Keyword research is one of the most critical pieces of a successful SEO strategy.
+It allows you to discover exactly what potential customers are searching for.
+Once you know what words and phrases they’re using, you can create new content or improve existing content to rank for those keywords and beat out the competition.

-First, use a keyword research tool like SEMRush to see which keywords you’re already ranking for.
-Simply enter your URL in the Domain Overview tool and you’ll get a list of words that are already bringing users to your site:
+First, use a research tool like SEMRush to see which keywords you’re already ranking for.
+Simply enter your URL in the Domain Overview tool to get a list of words that are already bringing traffic to your site.

 Image source: SEMRush